Refreshed Beal scores 35, leads Wizards past Celtics 104-91

 TIP-INS

-Celtics: Coach Brad Stevens said he’s often under internal pressure to play Tatum and Jalen Brown even more than he does.
+Celtics: Coach Brad Stevens said he’s often under internal pressure to play Tatum and Brown even more than he does.
 “Sometimes my 15-year-old asks me when I get home, ‘Why isn’t Tatum in here?
 Why isn’t Brown in here?’
 Because they have to sit sometimes.
 You can’t play those guys 48 minutes a game every single night,” Stevens said. … G Marcus Smart missed his eighth straight game with a torn right calf. … Walker’s 25 points were a season high.

 Wizards: G Ish Smith was out with a strained right quadriceps.
 He’ll also miss Monday’s game, coach Scott Brooks said. … F Anthony Gill was held out with a stomach virus. … C Moe Wagner started for the first time this season.
 He scored 11 points.